Tosinkuzzy/alx-higher_level_programming/README.md

 # alx-higher_level_programming

 0x00.
 Python - Hello, World

-Python
+Python:

 By: Guillaume
 Weight: 1
 Project will start Jan 2, 2024 6:00 AM, must end by Jan 3, 2024 6:00 AM
 Checker will be released at Jan 2, 2024 12:00 PM
 An auto review will be launched at the deadline Concepts
 For this project, we expect you to look at this concept: